backupmigrate/backup_migrate_core/src/Plugin/README.md

 * **Operand**: The object being operated on (optional)
 * **Params**: An associative array of additional parameters

 Each plugin that implements the **operation** will be called in order.
-The  **operand** will be passed to the plugin and will be overwriten by the return value from the plugin.
+The  **operand** will be passed to the plugin and will be overwritten by the return value from the plugin.
 In this way plugin operations are chained.
-A plugin is responsible for returning the operand that was passed in if it does not wish to override it.
+A plugin is responsible for returning the operand that was passed in if it does not wish to overwrite it.
 The **params** array can contain additional information needed to run the operation but it cannot be modified by plugins.

-### Implmenting Operations ###
+### Implementing Operations ###
 If a plugin wishes to be called for a given operation it simply needs to define a method with the same name as the operation.
 For example, to compress a backup file after it has been created, the plugin must have a method called `afterBackup()` which takes a file as the operand and returns the a new, compressed file.

 #### Operation Weights ####
 The order in which plugins are called cannot be guaranteed.
 However, if a plugin needs to run in a specific order it may specify a weight for each operation it implements.
 To specify a weight it must implement a `opWeight()` method which takes an operation name and returns a numerical weight.
-Plugins are called from lowest to highest and plugins which do not specify a weight are concidered to have a weight of `0`.
+Plugins are called from lowest to highest and plugins which do not specify a weight are considered to have a weight of `0`.

 To specify the weight of may operations it may be easier to extend the `\BackupMigrate\Core\Plugin\PluginBase` class and override the `supportedOps()` method which returns an array of supported operations and their weight: